It was a tough decision choosing the 25 best cookbooks of all time and there was some heated debate over some of the entries.

 The attention to detail always impresses us and we feel wiser for reading Rick’s words.

-Check out Mexico – One Plate At A Time by Rick Bayless on Amazon here.
+Check out Mexico – One Plate At A Time by Rick Bayless here.

 The Fannie Farmer Cookbook by Fannie Merrit Farmer (and revised by Marion Cunningham)